 Can I wear running shoes to lift weights?

-It is highly unadvised to wear running shoes to lift weights as they’re not roomy enough and do not promise a proper stable sole.
+It is highly unadvised to wear running shoes to lift weights as they do not have enough toe box room.
+While these shoes are shock-absorbing, they do not promise a proper stable sole.

 What’s the difference between male and female weightlifting shoes?